-WORMWOOD is a gripping sci-fi experience for 2-4 players, with cunning diplomacy, exciting combat, and over 300 beautifully illustrated cards.
+WORMWOOD is a gripping sci-fi tactical card game for 2-4 players, with cunning diplomacy, exciting combat, and over 300 beautifully illustrated cards.
 You will lead an empire at the brink of war, managing civilians and military units unique to your chosen Faction.
 Build, bluff, or conquer — the future of humanity is up to you.

 Each faction holds a unique history, unique cards, and a unique strategy.
 Click on a faction leader to explore further.